-Dr Anne Stuart (Chair)
+Dr Anne Stuart (Chair & Secretary)

 Dr Anne Stuart has worked as an educator, principal policy officer in State Government natural resource management and is now a Adjunct Research Fellow, lecturer and tutor in Humanities, Languages and Social Science at Griffith University on the Gold Coast.
 Anne brings to ZEB a project management focus and purposeful thinking.
 She has years of experience in working with diverse stakeholder groups, across all levels of government and community groups.
 Anne has lived in the Byron Shire for over 30 years, making it home with her partner and their children.